-Nancy Meyers is one of my favorite filmmakers for the insightful and intelligent way she explores relationships.
+Nancy Meyers is one of my favorite filmmakers for the insightful and intelligent way she explores relationships, and the way her interior sets capture romance.
 My favorite movies of hers— The Holiday, Something’s Gotta Give and It’s Complicated—are written, directed and produced by her.
 Since we are celebrating all that is merry and bright, I thought it would be fun to revisit her Christmas story The Holiday through the design of the movie sets that placed two dynamic women in two very different venues nestled within two distinctly different locales.
 The film is a perfect example of how design heightens romance in movies.

 Nancy Meyers’ The Holiday